Variables available in all expressions.

 Loading from CSV files#

-Instead of inlining reference data in YAML, you can load it from CSV files at startup using the --csv-file and --csv-directory flags.
+Instead of inlining reference data in config, you can load it from CSV files at startup using the --csv-file and --csv-directory flags.
 Each CSV file becomes a reference dataset named after its filename (minus the extension).
 The header row defines the field names.

 edg seed \

---config workload.yaml \
+--config workload.edg \

 --csv-file data/regions.csv \